COLLEGE OF APPLIED & NATURAL SCIENCES

 Online/distance learning is a convenient alternative to the traditional classroom setting.
 Although online learning is attractive to many who wish to pursue an education while working or maintaining a busy lifestyle, this type of education requires a high level of dedication.
 Time management and self-discipline are key for a successful online learning experience.
 Individuals who require substantial one-on-one guidance or personal interactions with their peers may find online learning to be difficult.

 It is the goal of the HIIM department to provide superior online education in a convenient and student-friendly environment.
 Online students receive the same high-quality instruction as their on-campus counterparts and are expected to participate in ways required by each individual professor.
 Students will communicate with faculty via e-mail, phone, and teleconferencing.
 Online students are welcome to come and visit the department.
 It is located on the 11th floor of Wyly Tower.
-The learning management system used at Louisiana Tech is Moodle, and lectures are viewed through Mediasite.
+The learning management system used at Louisiana Tech is Canvas, and lectures are viewed through Mediasite.

 Online students must also have or acquire the proper technology and technological skills necessary for success in this type of course.
-Students are responsible for computer maintenance and timely submission of assignments despite computer malfunction.

 Transfer Admission and Credit